wayneeseguin/psql-cm/README.md

     $ dropdb psqlcm_test
     $ psql-cm --databases psqlcm_test --uri "postgres://127.0.0.1:5432" restore

-Once again use yoru favorite client tool and verify that the schema is inded what it was after setup was run.
+Once again use your favorite client tool and verify that the schema is inded what it was after setup was run.

 Note that one caveat is that psql-cm does not handle ROLEs and USERs so these